andrejkosyak/docker-serve-dir/README.md

 This image allows you to serve static files.
 It's a NodeJS server application, that uses [express](https://github.com/expressjs/express), [serve-index](https://github.com/expressjs/serve-index) and [serve-static](https://github.com/expressjs/serve-static) libraries to allow user-friendly file listing.
-If a file is being clicked - download is being forced.
+If a file is being clicked - download is forced.

 ## Usage